11 hiking tips to motivate you to get outdoors in springtime

 Waterfalls are at their most impressive after heavy rainfall or when snow is melting and running off the peaks above (Image credit: Julia Clarke)

-• A small stream can be a deep, raging torrent when swollen with snowmelt
+• A small stream can become a deep, raging torrent when swollen with snowmelt

 • Look for routes with bridges and avoid direct river crossings if possible